vishrut4306/life-skills-track/TinyHabits.md

 - The hack to make the bad habit more difficult is to make them less appealing as generally bad habits are easy and require less effort.
 - To make a bad habit more difficult is to add friction, increase the effort required or change the environment.
-- Suppose you want to get away with the habit of using lat night social media, just put the phone in a different room these days come phones come with zen mode and in that time duration, most of the phone functions are disallowed.
+- Suppose you want to get away with the habit of using late-night social media, just put the phone in a different room these days come phones come with zen mode and in that time duration, most of the phone functions are disallowed.

 ## 5. Reflection: